tencentyun/intlcloud-documents/product/监控与管理/访问控制/用户指南/身份管理/用户组管理_intl.md

 ### Delete users from a user group
 #### Delete one user from a user group
-1. Log in to the [CAM Console](https://console.cloud.tencent.com/cam/overview), and go to **User Group** from the left navigation pane.
+1. Log in to the [CAM Console](https://console.cloud.tencent.com/cam/overview), and go to **User Group** from the left sidebar.
 Click the user group name to go to the details page.

 ![](https://main.qcloudimg.com/raw/6cdce4885bb299c758130fa480af0f92.png)